Abdelrahman-Amr/Movie-Browser-Angular-PWA/README.md

 # Movie Browser (Angular-PWA)

-  This is a progressive web application that was built using Angular to brows and search for you favourite movie.
+  This is a progressive web application that was built using Angular to browse and search for you favourite movie.

 ## Application URL
   * https://movie-browser-a7da1.web.app/home